This page provides information about the various GeneCards sections and tables.

 Superscripts represent the source from which this data was extracted.
 Data from HomoloGene can have one of two superscripts.
 If the second one is cited, it means that data for this species exists only in the older version of HomoloGene, which used unfinished genomes and where the homologs found might not be true orthologs.

-This section contains SNPs/Variants from the
+This section contains SNPs/Variants from

-Structural Variations (CNVs/InDels/Inversions) from the
+This is followed by Structural Variations (CNVs/InDels/Inversions) from the

 Database of Genomic Variants,

-and mutations from HGMD,
+and links to mutations from HGMD,

 The Human Cytochrome P450 Allele Nomenclature Database,